 - Parents have the choice of keeping their young adult children (up to age 26, single or married) on their plan, so long as child doesn’t have option to get insurance through his or her workplace.
 The adult child no longer needs to be in college to be kept on the policy.

-- Receive a rebate from your insurance company if more than 15% (large group market) or 20% (individual and small group market) of your premium dollars are spent on administration, marketing and profits instead of patient care
+- You will receive a rebate from your insurance company if more than 15% (large group market) or 20% (individual and small group market) of your premium dollars are spent on administration, marketing and profits instead of patient care

 - Limit the amount of contributions to a flexible spending account for medical expenses to $2,500 per year and increased annually by cost-of-living adjustment

-- Annual benefit caps prohibited for all plans
+- Annual and lifetime benefit caps prohibited for all plans

-- Tax credits available for premium assistance to South Carolinians: Who purchase health insurance on their own and earn up to 400% of the federal poverty level ($88,200 for a family of four); or Whose premium share of employer sponsored coverage exceeds 9.5% of your income
+- Tax credits available for premium assistance to South Carolinians: who purchase health insurance on their own and earn up to 400% of the federal poverty level (98,400 for a family of four) or whose premium share of employer sponsored coverage exceeds 9.5% of your income

-- Caps on out-of-pocket expenses for insurance purchased through the Exchange, helps protect Tennesseans from medical debt
+- Caps on out-of-pocket expenses for insurance purchased through the Exchange helps protect South Carolinians from medical debt

 - Premiums will no longer be based on health status (no more denying for pre-existing conditions)